 Part 1: All the ingredients of your brand identity

 The first one might be defined by the primary visual and communicational components that you need to have to create a clear and compatible brand identity:

 - Brand direction shots,

-To be certain that a given look & feel will be adequate for you, it should be presented in contexts in which your brand indeed appears.
+What can you do to be certain that a given look & feel will be adequate for you?
+It should be presented in contexts in which your brand indeed appears.
 If you run campaigns on physical media, it should show specifically what your outdoor advertising will look like.
 Analogically, if you’re advertising mainly digitally, it should give you the feel of your social media campaigns.